 Day over day, week over week, a dirty keto diet will predictably lead to an increase in protein consumption.

 This is because eating protein, if you are not feeding your microbiome, can feel more “satisfying” than fat, and with time, you want to eat it more and more.

 The insulin will try to scurry the glucose into the liver, muscles, and fat cells.

-Protein also has the double edge sword of also activating mTOR — a pathway that is involved in ageing, cancer, and brain cell dysregulation.
+Protein also has the double edge sword of also activating mTOR — a pathway that is involved in aging, cancer, and brain cell dysregulation.